Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_tuto_11_rag_chatbot_langchain/guide.en-gb.md

 ## Going further

-If you want to go further and deploy your web app in the cloud, making your interface accessible to everyone, refer to the following articles and tutorials:
+If you want to go further and deploy your chatbot in the cloud, making your interface accessible to everyone, refer to the following articles and tutorials:

 - [AI Deploy – Tutorial – Build & use a custom Docker image](/pages/public_cloud/ai_machine_learning/deploy_tuto_12_build_custom_image)
 - [AI Deploy – Tutorial – Deploy a Gradio app for sketch recognition](/pages/public_cloud/ai_machine_learning/deploy_tuto_05_gradio_sketch_recognition)